EC528-Fall-2023/Kata-Containers-for-SPARK/README.md

      - Memory bandwidth, memory allocation (stresses virtual memory subsystem), CPU performance
        - Can use `stress-ng` for this, there are several tests available there (e.g., matrix multiple for CPU, memory bandwidth, vmem allocator, etc.)
        ![CPU_MEM](./images/CPU_and_Memory.png)
-   - End to end benchmarks

-     - TPC-H (This will be delayed)

    Each test should compare: